-- City of Wolverhampton College Careers Education, Information, Advice and Information 1.1 Service is available to anyone who wishes to access it whether they are a current student or apprentice, intended student or apprentice or not.
-The service provided is impartial and accessible to all. - 1.2 Every student and apprentices at City of Wolverhampton College is also entitled to continual Careers Education, Information, Advice and Guidance throughout their studies and support into Further, Higher Education or employment. - This policy supports the College's vision and contributes to meeting the overall strategic objectives.
+- City of Wolverhampton College Careers Education, Information, Advice and Guidance 1.1 Service is available to anyone who wishes to access it whether they are a current student, intended student or not.
+The service provided is impartial and accessible to all. - Every student at City of Wolverhampton College is also entitled to continual Careers Education, Information, Advice and Guidance throughout their studies and support into Further, Higher Education or employment. - 1.3 This policy supports the College's vision and contributes to meeting the overall strategic objectives.